dotnet/csharplang/proposals/lambda-method-group-defaults.md

 delegate void D1(int i);
 D1 d = (int i = 1) => 42; // Allowed WITH warning, since the lambda is now only callable through the delegate
-                          // and the default parameter has effectively been thrown away.
+                          // and the default value has effectively been thrown away.

-D1 d = Fun; // Allowed WITHOUT warning, since Fun and its default parameter are still accessible
+D1 d = Fun; // Allowed WITHOUT warning, since Fun and its default parameter value are still accessible
             // without using the delegate.
 ```

 ### IL/Runtime Behavior

 The default parameter values will be emitted to metadata.
 The IL for this feature will be very similar in nature to the IL emitted for lambdas with `ref` and `out` parameters.
 A class which
-inherits from `System.Delegate` or similar will be generated, and the `Invoke` method will include `.param` directives to set default parameters or `System.ParamArrayAttribute` &ndash;
+inherits from `System.Delegate` or similar will be generated, and the `Invoke` method will include `.param` directives to set default parameter values or `System.ParamArrayAttribute` &ndash;
-just as would be the case for a standard named delegate with default or `params` parameters.
+just as would be the case for a standard named delegate with optional or `params` parameters.

 These delegate types can be inspected at runtime, as normal.
 In code, users can introspect the `DefaultValue` in the `ParameterInfo` associated with the lambda or method group by using the associated `MethodInfo`.